-3.4 General constraints
+2.4.
+General constraints

 Disjointness and covering constraints are in practice the most commonly used constraints in UML class diagrams.
-However, UML allows for other forms of constraints, specifying class identifiers, functional dependencies for associations, and, more generally through the use of OCL [45], any form of constraint expressible in FOL.
-The use of general OCL constraints moves the semantics of the domain from the diagram to the OCL constraints, and this may compromise the understandability of the diagram.
+However, UML allows for other forms of constraints, specifying class identifiers, functional dependencies for associations, and, more generally through the use of OCL [8], any form of constraint expressible in FOL.
+Note that, due to their expressive power, OCL constraints could in fact be used to express the semantics of the standard UML class diagram constructs.
+This is an indication that a liberal use of OCL constraints can actually compromise the understandability of the diagram.
 Hence, the use of constraints is typically limited.
 Also, unrestricted use of OCL constraints makes reasoning on a class diagram undecidable, since it amounts to full FOL reasoning.
 In the following, we will not consider general constraints.